mxw/mxawng/src/collections/_sale/index.md

 of the boston/cambridge/somerville area.

-feel free to request shipping, additional photos, etc. if you're interested in something!  higher bids also welcome!
+feel free to request shipping, additional photos, etc. if you're interested in something!  higher bids also welcome if you hate money or want to feel like you're at an auction!

 [form]: https://forms.gle/uNUMdJH1hQPTzefA6
 [gmap]: https://goo.gl/maps/upm7v6keW4CyB3pN6